 Introduction

 Low-cost airlines offer hundreds of routes from and to Germany throughout the sum- mer.
 Most routes connect Germany to Spain, Italy, and the UK.
-For an airline, every route is a product and under scrutiny for its proﬁtability.
-Low-cost airlines are facing a very high cost pressure and tough competition.
-Thus, they cannot afford to hold on to loss- making routes so that frequent changes in an airline’s routes and timetables occur.
+For an airline, every route is a product and is under scrutiny for its proﬁtability.
+Low-cost airlines face very intense cost pressure and tough competition.
+They cannot afford to hold on to loss- making routes so they frequently change their routes and timetables.